 COVID-19 Resources for National HIV Programs

 On March 11, 2020, the WHO declared COVID-19 a global pandemic.
 There is no specific data on COVID-19 and HIV yet.
 However, individuals who are immunosuppressed are at known higher risk from the novel coronavirus.
 Because of this, immediate precautions are needed by Ministries of Health (MOHs) to prevent COVID-19 spread and ensure continuity of essential HIV services in the event of an outbreak.
-To support COVID-19 preparedness, CHAI will update this landing page on a regular basis with a number of key resources to guide MOHs as they support PLHIV to safely access essential services during the pandemic.
+To support COVID-19 preparedness, CHAI will update the HIV New Product Introduction Toolkit and this COVID-19 Resource Page on a regular basis with a number of key resources to guide MOHs, implementing partners, and community as they support PLHIV to safely access essential services during the pandemic.

 The key principles for HIV programs in preparing for the pandemic are to: